marcinjahn/gnome-peek-top-bar-on-fullscreen-extension/README.md

 npm run linkdist
 ```

-The last command will creae a soft link at
+The last command will create a soft link at
 `~/.local/share/gnome-shell/extensions/peek-top-bar-on-fullscreen@marcinjahn.com`,
 which allows you to enable the extension on your system (e.g., via [Extensions
 Manager](https://flathub.org/apps/com.mattjakeman.ExtensionManager)).